 World's oldest cherry

-Turkey's Black Sea coast (map) comes
+Turkey's Black Sea coast (map) is surprising in many ways.

 The sky is often grey but

 the land is green from plentiful

 rain.
 Fat dairy cattle munch